 Your people won’t care until they know how much you care.
 Research has shown time and again that money is not the only motivator when it comes to keeping employees motivated.
 Kindness goes a long way and it is probably one of your most valuable currencies you can apply when it comes to investing in your relationships and a sure way to get to know your people.
 If this is a challenge for you, create a folder with key notes and personal reminders on each of your employees that you can refer to if need.

 Zoom fatigue and exhaustion is real.
 Tackling this is going to require a new leadership style – one that is holistic and empathetic.
 We are now seeing the whole of an employee and not just the 9-5 version when we were in the office.
 We are stepping into our employees very personal and sacred space – their homes, their safe place.
 This is the place where they could get away from work and the world at large and now we’re invading that space.
 It’s important to implement support policies that encourage wellbeing.
-If need, use technology to track wellness such as stress assessments or wellness offerings and service providers.

 By the time Friday comes around, we’ve had a long week and are usually running out of steam.
 Why not turn your Friday afternoons into an energizer for the week to come.
 Get everyone to hop on a video call and share their wins from the week.